Southampton-RSG-Training/git-novice/_episodes/03-create.md

 > ## Creating Repositories Locally
 >
-> You don't have to create your repositories on GitHub first!
+> We've shown you how to create a repository on GitHub then download it via `git clone`, but you don't have to do it that way.
+>
 > If you want, you can create a repository locally by entering any directory and using `git init`.
+This turns any directory into a **git repository**, one stored entirely locally on your computer.
-From there, you can use the other commands we introduce in this section.
+> After you've used `git init` to turn a directory into a repository, you can use the other commands we introduce in this section to add files to it.
 >
-> Then, you can [make an empty repository on GitHub](https://github.com/new), name it, then connect your local repository to it using `git remote add origin git@github.com:yourname/repositoryname`.
+> We still want to make sure our **local repository** is linked to a **remote repository** on GitHub though!
+To do that, you can [make an empty repository on GitHub](https://github.com/new) and name it.
+Once you've got that, you can then connect your **local repository** to it using `git remote add origin git@github.com:yourname/repositoryname`.
 >
+> `git remote add` tells your local repository to link up to a remote one, and `origin git@github.com:yourname/repositoryname` tells it that the remote is at `git@github.com:yourname/repositoryname`, and can be referred to as `origin`.
+You can link a **local repository** to many **remote repositories** if you want, but the main one is always called `origin`.
 {: .callout}